viam-labs/devrel-demos/Light up bot/README.md

 # Light up bot

 This script configures an object detection robot using Viam.
-Hardware that are required: your computer with a webcam, a Kasa Smart Plug, and a desk lamp.
+Required hardware:
+- A computer with a webcam
+- A Kasa Smart Plug
+- A desk lamp.

 This robot will be able to turn the lights on/off when it detects a person in front of it.

 As you get and set up the vision service params, you have to change the “model_path” to where you tflite package lives, and the “label_path” to where your text file lives.